-Do employees receive Annual Holiday Loading
+Do employees receive Annual Holiday Loading?

-Employee will be paid a loading of 17.5 per cent loading on Annual Leave entitlements.
+Employees will be paid a loading of seventeen and one half (17/2) percent loading on Annual Leave entitlements.

-If an employees service is terminated by the organisation the employee will be entitled to Loading on all Annual Leave entitlements paid on termination.
+If an employees service is terminated by the organisation other than for serious misconduct the employee will be entitled to Loading on all Annual Leave entitlements paid on termination.

-Are Employees entitled to Annual Leave during Annual or General Shut Down Periods
+Are Employees entitled to Annual Leave during Annual or General Shut Down Periods?